 It’s affectionately referred to as The Fashion Bible, a nod to its size, and the industry’s reliance on it as the definitive authority for the upcoming season.
 The gold standard.

 For me, this has become tradition, ritual, if you will.
 Vogue’s September issue, coffee, and an empty pre-fall afternoon.
-It is escapism at its best during the lazy days of a quickly dwindling summer.
-A world I will never move around in, wouldn’t want to, but so incredibly fascinating.
+It is escapism at its best during the lazy days of a quickly fading summer.
+I immerse myself in a world I will never move around in, wouldn’t want to, but find so incredibly fascinating.
 A book of fairy tales for adults.
 It keeps the imagination alive, working, dreaming, creating.

 As you would expect, this issue is packed with advertising campaigns from all the movers and shakers at the premiere fashion houses around the world.
 They’re laying claim to the upcoming season, making their marks and trying to carve out their unique place in an overly competitive business.